 Poseidon is also staying abreast of polar-specific guidelines and protocols regarding COVID-19 related to both the Antarctic and Arctic ecosystems, through its affiliation with the International Association of Antarctica Tour Operators (IAATO) and the Association of Arctic Expedition Cruise Operators (AECO).
 Both of these organizations have established COVID-19 task forces in order to establish best practices in the field and aboard expedition ships that actively explore these polar regions.
-This work is continuing over the next few months.
+This work is ongoing.

 As such, our health and safety protocols are based on the above-mentioned guidelines and recommendations and as well as our own methodologies for ensuring the highest standard of prevention and care.
 These are focused in the following areas: Crew and Staff Readiness; Medical Team Readiness; Clean-Ship Assurances; Pre-Boarding Requirements; Onboard Prevention and Hygiene, and; Landings and Expedition Operations.